Obscuretone/obscuretone.github.io/public/posts/en/eventually_consistent.md

 6. the current state of the req
 7. the reasons candidates moved forward or stopped

-That does not mean AI should make the hiring decision.

-It means software should help identify where the records disagree.
+Software can help identify where the records disagree without being given authority to make the hiring decision.

 If the posting says Python and the hiring manager means production Django at scale, that mismatch should be visible.
 If the recruiter rejects a candidate for missing Kubernetes but the role only needs container literacy, that should be visible.
 If the candidate's resume implies relevant incident-response experience without using the expected term, that should be visible.